Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ## Prerequisites
 For a simple deployment the prerequisites are very simple as all services can be started as a Docker-Container.
-To be able to start all components in PoC-Mode you need:
+In order to start all required components in PoC-Mode you just need:

 1. A Docker engine
 2. docker-compose installed
 3. An API-Management Version >7.7-20200130 (this is required due to Open-Traffic-Format)

+This approach is not recommended for production environments.
+Depending the load a dedicated machine (node) for Elasticsearch is recommended.
+With the default configuration it is prepared to scale up to five Elasticsearch nodes.
+To run Logstash and the API-Builder service a Docker-Orchestration framework is recommended.

 ## Installation / Configuration
 To run the components in a PoC-Like mode, the recommended way is to clone this project onto a machine having docker and docker-compose installed plus access to a running API-Gateway instance.